-- a) A Preconsultation Application with the necessary review fee and materials for internal circulation and review (in accordance with the requirements of Section 4.01); and - b) A formal Telecommunications Facility review application with the necessary review fees and supplementary materials identified through the Preconsultation for the purposes of receiving municipal concurrence with the proposal (in accordance with the requirements of Section 4.02).
+- a) A Telecommunications Preconsultation Application (Precon) with the necessary review fee and materials for internal circulation and review in accordance with the requirements of Section 4.01; and - b) A formal Telecommunications Facility Concurrence Application (Application) with the necessary review fees and supplementary materials identified through Precon for the purposes of receiving municipal concurrence in accordance with the requirements of Section 4.02.

-Planning staff will circulate the Preconsultation Application to the Preconsultation Committee in accordance with Section 4.01 of this Policy, and provide to the Proponent a list of submission requirements along with any preliminary comments to be addressed as part of a formal Telecommunications Facility review application.
-The Proponent may prepare and submit the formal Telecommunications Facility review application package upon receipt of the identified submission requirements (typically this will consist of a final Preconsultation Report with attached checklist).
+Planning staff will circulate the Precon submission materials to the Precon Committee in accordance with Section 4.01 of this Policy.
+Upon completion of the review, staff will provide to the Proponent a list of submission requirements (typically this will consist of a final Precon report with attached checklist), along with any preliminary comments to be addressed as part of a formal Application.
+This report will identify if the proposal has or has not addressed all the locational criteria based on Section 2.02 below.
+Upon receiving the final report, the Proponent may prepare and submit the formal Application package.